‘He’s actively cheating already’: Mary Trump on her uncle’s campaign

 MT: They see themselves in this other person, who by virtue of luck, or what have you, is in a position of power, and it makes them feel hopeful.
 We also can’t discount the fact that there are a lot of horrible racists and misogynists in this country who suffer from the same disorder.
 He’s their guy, because he’s made it clear he stands on the side of white supremacists.

-I’ve always believed that that one of the main purposes of liberal democracy is to contain such people.
-And we get ourselves into a lot of trouble when the containment wall breaks–and that’s what happened.
+I’ve always believed that one of the main purposes of liberal democracy is to contain such people.
+And we get ourselves into a lot of trouble when the containment wall breaks—and that’s what happened.
 Not simply with Donald getting to the Oval Office, but because between 2016 and 2018, 100% of the federal government represented that 22%, and it emboldened them and gave them power that they should never have been allowed anywhere near.

 It’s devastated our institutions in ways that were probably unimaginable four years ago.
 I think if Joe Biden wins we’re going to have to spend a lot of time as a country figuring out why people are like that and what we can do about it.

-FC: From what you’ve seen of your uncle during his presidency, do you have any thoughts about how he might have he might have evolved as a person, and if so, in what ways?
+FC: From what you’ve seen of your uncle during his presidency, do you have any thoughts about how he might have evolved as a person, and if so, in what ways?

 MT: Donald is incapable of evolving.
 He has essentially the same psychology as he did as a toddler.